I am depressed.

 - Preheat oven to 350°F.

-- Combine peaches, water, schnapps, organic sugar, and 1 tsp flour in a small bowl and stir until well combined.
+- Combine peaches, water, schnapps, organic sugar, and 1 teaspoon flour in a small bowl and stir until well combined.

 - Spoon peach mixture evenly into two small oven-safe ramekins.